assainov/extensive.one/content/posts/migrating-gatsby-to-typescript-introduction/index.md

 ---
-title: "Migrating Gatsby Site to TypeScript - Part 0: Introduction"
+title: "Introduction: Migrating Gatsby Site to TypeScript"
 date: "2019-12-23T01:13:03.284Z"
 abstract: My reflections on migrating Gatsby to TypeScript.
 Why and when one must consider migrating.
 Where to look for resources.
 categories: ["Gatsby", "TypeScript"]